Maximal discs of Weil-Petersson class in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$: Symplectic structure on

 \section{Symplectic structure on $T^*T_0(1)$}

-In this section, we first derive some variational formulae for the deformations of a maximal disc in the 3-dimensional Anti de Sitter space $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$.
-Using these formulae, we prove the relationship of symplectic forms in terms of the map $\mathrm{Mess}$.
+In this section, we first derive some variational formulas for several quantities associated with a maximal disc in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$, considered along the deformations of a maximal conformal embedding.
+Using these formulas, we establish a relationship between the canonical form of $T^*_0T(1)$ and the difference of pullbacks of Weil-Petersson symplectic forms from each factor of $T_0(1)\times T_0(1)$ via the $\mathrm{Mess}$ map.